 Fluffy omelette in a skillet stuffed with cheese

-Ingredients for a Cheese Omelette
+Ingredients for an Omelette

 This is everything you’ll need for a simple cheese omelette (see more variations below).